 How to Potty Train a Child in 3 Days

-A 3-day potty training is a method that parents do, especially mothers, to teach their child the proper transition of pooping and peeing in their diapers to pooping and peeing in a potty.
+A 3-day potty training is a method that parents use, especially mothers, to teach their child the proper transition of pooping and peeing in their diapers to pooping and peeing in a potty.
 However, using a quick method of toilet training doesn’t guarantee that the toddler will fully learn and be fully trained of using a potty in just three days.

 Upon training your toddler on using a potty, you should also be prepared of minor accidents that might happen during the process and even after you’ve doe the initial 3-day training session.
 Everything that happens in potty training is normal because this is a critical stage for your child as he steps up in a more challenging stage.
 There’s no guarantee that everything will be easy and smooth-flowing but this guide will surely be a great help for you in potty training your child in 3 days.